topheman/webpack-babel-starter/README.md

 	* production version (optimized / uglified)
 	* a debuggable version accessible at `/devtools` shipping all the sourcemaps, to ease sharing transpiled source code

-`npm run serve-build` will serve your `./build` folder at http://localhost:3000 so that you could test the built version you just made.
+`npm run serve-dist` will serve your `./build/dist` folder at [http://localhost:3000](http://localhost:3000) so that you could test the built version you just made.

 ###Linter